The

 illuminated by the temple’s holy fire and held a flaming sword in her hands.

-Covered by the flame, she exited the temple and stood by the principal Magus.
+Covered by the flame, she exited the temple and stood by the principal mowbed (magupat).

-The Magus said, “You must save the Holy City, a capital of eternal fires, and save
+The magupat said, “You must save the Holy City, a capital of eternal fires, and save

 the Tower that created you!”